hahaha98757/ZombiesAddon/README.md

 Used the config.

 ### Block Alarm
-If you survived alone and there are players within 1.5m that can revive, show "BLOCK" on display.
+If you survived alone, show "BLOCK" on display.
 It works only if set the language of Hypixel in English or Korean.

 ### DPS Counter
 Counts your party's DPS.

-### NOTLAST
+### Not Last
 Shows who is kill the last in every round.
 It works only if set the language of Hypixel in English or Korean.

 ### Auto Splits
-Run LiveSplits or internal timer at start of round.
+Run timer at start of round.

+### Wave Delays
-Displays the wave delay.
+Displays the wave delays.
+You can set the style of the text to Zombies Addon (e.g. W1 0:10.0) or SST (e.g. W1 00:10).
+You can set the style of highlight to Zombies Addon or SST.
 If color of wave delay is yellow: Start wave soon.
 If it is green: Started wave.
 Displays the current wave with a purple arrow.